Electronic signature laws and validity in Denmark

 Book your demo

-The primary law governing electronic signatures in Denmark is the eIDAS Regulation (EU) No 910/2014, which provides a standardised framework for electronic identification and trust services across the European Union.
 Denmark, as an EU member state, adheres to this regulation.
-The eIDAS Regulation ensures that electronic signatures are given the same legal status as handwritten signatures across the EU, making them legally binding and enforceable.
-You can find the full text of the regulation here
+Put simply, the eIDAS Regulation ensures that electronic signatures are given the same legal status as handwritten signatures across the EU, making them legally binding and enforceable.

 Each type offers different levels of security and legal assurance.
 In Denmark, all three types are legally recognized, but their admissibility may vary depending on the context and type of transaction.
 However, electronic signatures cannot be denied legal effect and admissibility as evidence in legal proceedings solely because they are electronic form.